 17 Then the seventy returned with joy, saying, “Lord, even the demons are subject to us in Your name.”

 18 And He said to them, “I saw Satan fall like lightning from heaven.

 19 “Behold, I give you the authority to trample on serpents and scorpions, and over all the power of the enemy, and nothing shall by any means hurt you.

 Nor is it written the 3,000 saved that day spoke in tongues.
 Rather, they follow the pattern already set, only God’s specially graced witnesses do the signs indicating they speak the very words of God.
-If everyone saved that day manifested the revelatory gifts of the Spirit then it would not be unique, a special event deemed to be a “sign from God” (Acts 10:44-47; 15:7-8).
-Confirming this, only when John’s disciples confess publicly Jesus is LORD does this special group of Jews manifest the revelatory gifts of the Spirit.
-That these disciples belonged to the exclusive group of Jews chosen to found Christianity is evident by the revelation they were “Twelve” in number (Acts 19:1-7).
+If everyone manifested the revelatory gifts of the Spirit then it would not be unique, a special event deemed to be a “sign from God” (Acts 10:44-47; 15:7-8).
+Confirming this, only when John’s disciples confess publicly Jesus is LORD does this special group of Jews speak in tongues.
+The observation they were “twelve” in number indicates the special status the “twelve apostles” had attained in the church, that these were twelve was thought to have some significance (Acts 19:1-7).

 The 3,000 saved that day prove they received the Holy Spirit by being “born-again,” their changed hearts now showing Godly fear and love for God’s truth and His people (1 Pet.
 1:22-23):

 41 Then those who gladly received his word were baptized; and that day about three thousand souls were added to them.